 Quick Text is a text expansion feature that helps you caption images faster.
 Instead of typing out full names and descriptions repeatedly, you define short codes that expand into longer text when triggered.

-For example, if you're photographing a sports event, you might type =v04 and have it expand to "Colts QB Ted Jorge" instantly.
+For example, if you're photographing a sports event, you might type v04 and have it expand to "Colts QB Ted Jorge" instantly.
+No trigger character needed — delimiter-free mode matches as you type.
 This saves time and reduces typing errors, especially when working on deadline.

 Fast Captioning